-Due to the methods used to assemble the valve guides, these parts cannot be replaced.
-If the maximum movement of the valve exceeds 0.5 mm in either direction, the cylinder head must be replaced.

-- · Valves and Valve Stem Seals Installation - Cylinder Head Installation
+- Due to the methods used to assemble the valve guides, these parts cannot be replaced.
+If the maximum movement of the valve exceeds 0.5 mm in either direction, the cylinder head must be replaced. - Install the cylinder head valve springs, see Valves and Valve Stem Seals Installation. - Install the cylinder head, see Cylinder Head Installation.